Twoduel/Album/README.md

-# HTML&CSS
+# Basical Practice Web Development
-Create a web page using HTML and CSS.
+Create a web page using HTML, CSS and JavaScript.